 Get out and photograph anyway

-There is always, always something to shoot.
+There is always, always something to photograph.
 If it’s that bad outside, explore your home.
 You’ll be amazed at what you can find if you just look.
 Do you use textures in your post-processing?
-Look around your house — there are textures everywhere, shoot your own.
-Use bad weather days to learn about lighting — set up in your kitchen, or anywhere with a light or speedlight, and play.
+Look around your house — there are textures everywhere, photograph your own.
+Use bad weather days to learn about lighting — set up in your kitchen, or anywhere with a light or Speedlight, and play.
 Always wanted to try macro photography?
 You can do macro photography anywhere.
 Don’t have a macro lens?
 Try the reverse-lens method or extension tubes, two very inexpensive ways to experiment.

 Maybe it’s your mood that has you not feeling like getting the camera out.
 I find when I’m feeling like that the best thing I can do is to get the camera out.
-Go wander a park, walk down the street, shoot self-portraits in your basement or garage.
-I can almost guarantee after about a half hour of playing, you’ll start to feel better.
+Go wander a park, walk down the street, make self-portraits in your basement or garage.
+I can almost guarantee after about a half-hour of playing, you’ll start to feel better.

 This image is a result of playing with the reverse ring method of macro using a feather and a water drop.